Workshops

 World Championships

-Since 2005, there have been annual General Game Playing competitions at the AAAI Conference.
-The winners of the AAAI competitions were awarded with $10,000 (USD).
+Since 2005, there have been annual General Game Playing world championships.
 So far, the following programs were victorious:

-The first German General Game Playing Competition was held on 7th October 2009.
+The First German General Game Playing Competition was held on 7th October 2009.
 All participants were students or researchers at german universities.
-Details can be found here (in german).

 European General Game Playing Competition